It's safe to say that no one wants to spend countless hours copy and pasting information into QuickBooks. We're hoping that's why you're here.

 Step 1.1 - Contact / Business Synchronization

-With the integration active, any time you update a person or business inside Goodshuffle Pro, those details will be pushed to QuickBooks Online and update the Customer record there as well.
+With the integration active, any time a person or business is added to a project that is sync'd with QuickBooks Online, those details will be pushed to QuickBooks Online and update the Customer record there as well.
 Going forward, all contact changes should be made primarily through Goodshuffle Pro.

 Step 2 - Enable Project Synchronization